spymaster007/functions-quiz/README.md

     A number is a teen if it is in the range 13 to 19 inclusive.
 Given three integers, return true if any of them are a teen.
 2. not_string

     Given a string, return a new string where "not" has been added to the front.
-However, if the string already begins with "not" return the original string unchanged.
+However, if the string already begins with "not" add the not to the end instead.
 3. icy_hot

     It is icy if a temperature is less than zero, and it is hot if a temperature is greater than 100.
 Given two temperatures, return true if either one is icy and the other is hot.